In

 J‑1 Exchange Visitors

-• For cultural exchange participants for educational purposes such as scholars, professors, interns.
-Sponsorship required and in some cases 2-year home residence after program completion.
+• For cultural exchange participants for educational purposes, such as scholars, professors, and interns.
+Sponsorship required and, in some cases 2-year home residence after program completion.

 Other Nonimmigrant Visas